defndaines/kiroku/ohioana.md

 - [ ] 2003: Julie Salamon _Facing the Wind_
 - [ ] 2004: Ann Hagedorn _Beyond the River: The Untold Story of the Heroes of the Underground Railroad_
 - [ ] 2004: Michael Dirda _An Open Book: Coming of Age in the Heartland_
-- [ ] 2005: Julie Salamon _Rambam's Ladder: A Meditation on Generosity and Why It Is Necessary to Give_
+- [ ] 2005: Julie Salamon _Rambam’s Ladder: A Meditation on Generosity and Why It Is Necessary to Give_
 - [ ] 2005: Paul Zimmer _Trains in the Distance_
 - [ ] 2006: Saundra Rose Maley, Anne Wright _A Wild Perfection: The Selected Letters of James Wright_
 - [ ] 2007: Douglas Brinkley _The Great Deluge: Hurricane Katrina, New Orleans, and the Mississippi Gulf Coast_
 - [ ] 2008: Ann Hagedorn _Savage Peace: Hope and Fear in America 1919_
-- [ ] 2009: Peter Mansoor _Baghdad at Sunrise: A Brigade Commander's War_
+- [ ] 2009: Peter Mansoor _Baghdad at Sunrise: A Brigade Commander’s War_
 - [ ] 2010: Gail Collins _When Everything Changes: The Amazing Journey of American Women from 1960 to the Present_
-- [ ] 2011: Ted Gup _A Secret Gift: How One Man's Kindness—And a Trove of Letters—Revealed the Hidden Story of the Great Depression_
+- [ ] 2011: Ted Gup _A Secret Gift: How One Man’s Kindness—And a Trove of Letters—Revealed the Hidden Story of the Great Depression_
 - [ ] 2012: Susan Orlean _Rin Tin Tin: The Life and the Legend_
 - [ ] 2013: Julie Zickefoose _The Bluebird Effect: Uncommon Bonds with Common Birds_
 - [ ] 2014: Brad Ricca _Super Boys: The Amazing Adventures of Jerry Siegel and Joe Shuster—The Creators of Superman_